raspberrypilearning/your-codeclub-story-leader/en/step_1.md

 **Your responsibilities:**
 * Use **first names only**
 * Remove addresses, location data, and personal contact info
-* Review and clean up all `.txt` files before upload
+* Review and clean up all `.txt` files before uploading

 --- task ---